Raistlin82/btp-sap-odata-to-mcp-server-optimized/docs/README.md

 # Documentation Hub

-Welcome to the complete documentation for the **SAP OData to AI-Powered MCP Server**.
+Welcome to the complete documentation for the **SAP OData to AI-Powered MCP Server with UI Tools Integration**.

-This documentation is structured to guide you through the key concepts, usage, administration, and development of this enhanced application.
+This documentation is structured to guide you through the key concepts, usage, administration, and development of this enhanced application that now includes interactive UI generation capabilities.

 ## 1. Key Concepts